Jose Altuve Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.18 team ERA ranks 16th across all MLB pitching staffs.
+- The Rangers' 4.25 team ERA ranks 17th among all league pitching staffs.

-- Rangers pitchers combine to rank 15th in baseball in home runs given up (164 total, 1.2 per game).
+- Rangers pitchers combine to rank 17th in baseball in home runs allowed (170 total, 1.2 per game).

-- His last appearance came on Wednesday, July 19 against the Tampa Bay Rays, when the righty threw six scoreless innings while allowing two hits.
+- In his last time out on Saturday against the Minnesota Twins, the righty went six scoreless innings while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.